ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 ## Introduction

 Neural Networks *learn* by *training* on observational datasets.

+There's no one way to define what a neural network is - however we can generally classify ANN models as having:

+- Adaptive weights that respond to positive or negative results.
+This is essentially the *learning* aspect of ANNs.
+- The ability to compute functions of a non-linear manner.

 When constructing ANNs, it's important to keep in mind that when we first construct our ANN, we should expect it to be not so sure of it's predictions in the beginning.
 Once we continually feed it training data, the network should then become **more** confident as it learns the correct classifications.